lborg019/alain.xyz/portfolio/blog/switching-between-js-cpp-rust/index.md

 - **C++ 17** now features array destructuring, and `auto` became much more powerful.
 - **Rust** now has a TypeScript-like [Language Server](https://github.com/rust-lang-nursery/rls).

-So try to have open mind towards each programming language and being willing to understand and respect their differences, and let's break it down:

 ### Table of Contents

 1. **Installation** - Get off the ground and programming immediately.